Wire Harness Manufacturing Terms, Tools and Tips of the Trade

 There is a mystery of Wire Harness Manufacturing.
 It is why wire gauge sizes are expressed in what seems to be a backward fashion.
 For example, the largest physical size that is seen on the measuring plates above is a size zero.
 Usually, zero is seen as a very small.
 It is an almost non-existent number.
 However, in wire gauges, it is the largest number.
 Why is this?
 Wire gauges seem to be expressed backward, which is due to wire drawing.

 The Importance of Wire Drawing

 Wire drawing is a similar practice to taffy pulling.
 The only difference being, it is done with wire instead of candy.
-As seen in Figure 2, wire drawing is a process of stretching wire.
 This is to make it into the desired size for wire harness manufacturing.
 Therefore, the gauge is how many “operations” the wire drawing process takes to get to that size.
-For example, when looking at Figure 3 is easy to see the difference between a 6 gauge and 25 gauge wire.

 How to Choose the Best Wire Gauge for Your Wire Harness Manufacturing Project